bluefeet/GIS-Distance/README.md

 This works just like ["distance"](#distance) except for:

 - Does not accept [Geo::Point](https://metacpan.org/pod/Geo::Point) objects.
-Only latitude/longitutde pairs.
+Only decimal latitude and longitude pairs.
 - Does not return a [Class::Measure](https://metacpan.org/pod/Class::Measure) object.
 Instead kilometers are always returned.
 - Does no argument checking.